 This can include where you are going on holiday, your current job, new partners and even whether you are living together.
 When a relationship breaks down, the other party are normally interested in finding out what you are doing and therefore may even seek out this information.

 Whilst social networking is the most common method of finding out what people consider to be private information, divorce clients also need to be aware of Google.
-Google holds a wealth of information, and is frequently used by Divorce Solicitors and clients alike to find information from property details and property ownership, to companies registered at Companies House.
-It is therefore very important to be honest with your Divorce Solicitor from the start.
+Google holds a wealth of information, and is frequently used by divorce lawyers and clients alike to find information from property details and property ownership, to registered companies.
+It is therefore very important to be honest with your divorce lawyer from the start.

-For an initial consultation with a Family Lawyer call Slater and Gordon 24/7 on freephone 0800 916 9055 or contact us online and we’ll be happy to help you.
+For an initial consultation with a family lawyer, contact us here and we’ll be happy to help you.